South Vancouver Teeth Whitening

 Not everyone is suited to a tooth whitening treatment.
 For example, your dentist may not approve a whitening in the following situations:

-At Fraserview Dentist, we will discuss beforehand whether you’re a good candidate for the treatment and the kind of results you can expect from the procedure.
+At Fraserview Dentist, your South Vancouver teeth whitening professionals will discuss beforehand whether you are a good candidate for the treatment and the kind of results you can expect from the procedure.

 Preparing for the Tooth Whitening Procedure